Exploiting Observation Bias to Improve Matrix Completion: Mask Nearest Neighbor (MNN)

 $N_n$ is a hyperparameter that governs whether there are ``enough'' observations available to produce a sufficiently accurate estimate of $h_{ij}$ via simple averaging.
-We will impute the missing entries of $\bar \bfH$ using the available entries.
-Further define the \emph{imputed clustered outcome matrix} $\hat \bfH$, with
+The choice of this hyperparameter will be specified later.